parker-macdonald/rash/README.md

 bear -- make ERROR_HELL=1 # this will generate a compile_commands.json with all errors enabled (not recommended for development)
 ```

+For more if more info on make flags, check out [the build guide](doc/BUILD.md#make-flags).

-Once you have a `compile_commands.json` file, clangd should work fine.
+Once you have a `compile_commands.json` file in the root of the project, clangd should work fine.